Prospective Masters Students

 The award winning CRP Department is recognized locally and nationally for its educational excellence.
 Since 2000, the American Planning Association has chosen three Cal Poly CRP students to receive the Outstanding Planning Award for Distinguished Leadership by a student planner; this achievement is unique among planning schools.
 In addition, the Department regularly wins awards for student projects and studios from the American Planning Association and our students have twice won the annual Bank of America Low Cost Housing Challenge competing against Stanford, the University of California--Berkeley and the University of California--Davis.

 CRP is again a top planning program in North America.
-For the past 7 years CalPoly has consistently ranked near the top of programs for planning in the country according to the Planetizen Guide to Graduate Urban Planning Programs.
-According to the 2015 guide, the program is the #2 small program in the country, behind New York University.
+For the past 10 years CalPoly has consistently ranked near the top of programs for planning in the country according to the Planetizen Guide to Graduate Urban Planning Programs.
+According to the 2017 guide, the program is the #5 small program in the country and the #20 program in the country according to planning educators.
+More information about the Planetizen guide can be found here: https://www.planetizen.com/topschools

 To apply to our MCRP Program go to https://www2.calstate.edu/apply.